armno/101/readme.md

 # 101

 I found myself copying these files over every time I create a new project.
-This is a collections of files I need with some defaults.
+This is a collections of files I need with some defaults that work for me.

 ## usage